Campus757 is a program of the Hampton Roads Workforce Council (HRWC)

 The Hampton Roads Workforce Council is a regional independent authority.
 Established in Norfolk in 1974, we’re part of the Virginia Workforce System created by state government, and we are one of 14 state workforce boards.
 We’re actually the largest one in Virginia; our service area stretches from Chesapeake in the corner of the state out to Franklin and up to Gloucester and Williamsburg.

-How did Campus757 come about?
+How did Campus757 get its start?

 One such program is designed to retain the high-quality talent we have enrolled in higher education throughout the region after they graduate.
 Campus757 launched in 2020, and the high-profile, regionwide program is designed to: